esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 where `RemoteNodeName` is a name of the node that we'd like to remove from our cluster.
 This command could be useful when the node is dead and not responding and we'd like to remove it remotely.
-The successful output from above command may look like the following:
+The successful output from the above command may look like the following:

 `The node mongooseim2@localhost has been removed from the cluster`

 ### Cluster status

-To see if a newly added node is properly clustered or to see how the cluster looks like, the following commands can be useful (on any running node in the cluster).
+You can use the following commands on any of the running nodes to examine the cluster or to see if a newly added node is properly clustered:

 ```bash
 mongooseimctl mnesia info | grep "running db nodes"